LASH LINGO TO LEARN BEFORE YOUR NEXT LASH APPOINTMENT

 TEMPORARY LASH GLUE

-Temporary lash glue is used for strip lashes or cluster lashes as we discussed earlier.
-It differs from semi-permanent glue since its used to place lashes on top of your own lashes, without glueing them together.
+Temporary lash glue is used for strip lashes or cluster lashes, as we discussed earlier.
+It differs from semi-permanent glue since it's used to place lashes on top of your own lashes, without gluing them together.
 This type of glue is readily available and easy for everyday people to use.
-The only downfall is that like the name states, temporary lash glue usually last for about one full day or one use and can be messy to apply.
+The only downfall is that, like the name states, temporary lash glue usually lasts for about one full day or one use and can be messy to apply.